 How Much Does Health Insurance Cost Per Month?

 Tobacco use will affect how much health insurance costs you per month.
 In fact, health insurance companies can charge smokers up to 50% more than non-tobacco users.
-While some states have elected not to allow insurance carriers to charge smokers the maximum, tobacco use does still affect pricing.
+While some states have elected not to allow insurance carriers to charge smokers the maximum allowed, tobacco use does still affect pricing.

-Location affects the number, too, mostly due to the amount of (or lack of) competition in a particular area or region.
-While competition can be intense in populated areas, rural parts of the country may only have one or two insurance companies, thus making pricing higher for these residents.
+Location affects the price of the premiums, too, mostly due to the amount of (or lack of) competition in a particular area or region.
+While competition can be intense in populated areas, rural parts of the country may only have one or two insurance companies, making pricing higher for these residents.